Setting up a development environment based on linux

 Download the source code of XCSoar by executing git in the following way in your project directory:

-git clone --recursive https://github.com/XCSoar/XCSoar
+git clone --recurse-submodules https://github.com/XCSoar/XCSoar

 cd ide/provisioning